 You can leave sums of money, specific items, or even a percentage of your estate to any person or organization that has affected your life.

 Is it legal to help somebody make their own Will?

 In the UK, Will writing is an unregulated profession.
 There have been calls from the law society to make it the exclusive domain of solicitors, but this was rejected by the courts.
 As a result, there are countless Will making services throughout the UK.
 They range from firms of solicitors through to the disreputable will writers who accost you in your local shopping centre.

 You can also simply buy a Will kit from Amazon, or WHSmiths.
 But these blank forms are generally a bad idea because they result in very poorly drafted Wills.
-However, there would be legally nothing stopping you from sitting down with a friend or family member to step through the Will kit and work on preparing their Will together.
+However, there would be nothing legally stopping you from sitting down with a friend or family member to step through the Will kit and to work on preparing their Will together.

-In the US and Canada there are rules against the “unauthorised practice of law”.
+In the US and Canada there are rules against the “unauthorized practice of law”.
 However, the UK does not have an equivalent statute.
 You are free to provide legal advice to anybody as long as you do not claim to be a solicitor.